Home Business Education Health

 • Brush gently

-• Eat soft breakfast
+• Eat a soft breakfast

 • Stay hydrated